Skip to content

 Plugin skills

 List skill directories in the manifest skills array.
 Each listed directory is added to MindRoom's skill search roots.
-Skill subdirectories must contain a SKILL.md file with YAML frontmatter (name, description, requirements).
+Skill subdirectories must contain a SKILL.md file.
+YAML frontmatter is optional: discovery falls back to the directory name, and a missing description falls back to the resolved skill name.
+Requirements are declared only when needed.

 Hooks